-Now, I don't know of anyone who has a toilet plunger at the top of their shopping list.
+Now, we don't know of anyone who has a toilet plunger at the top of their shopping list.
 It is one of those items that you only ever need to buy, when you have a problem with some type of blockage.

 There are a few different types of plungers available on the UK market.
-I will explain those and also explain why there are different types.
+We will explain those and also explain why there are different types.
 Primarily though most basic plungers are very good at dealing with sinks, bath and shower waste pipes.

 Only some of these can also be used as toilet plungers as toilets are always more difficult to unblock, simply because they have a U-bend.
 Aside from that, it is never a pleasant task.